 Interior vs. Exterior Waterproofing

 While exterior foundation waterproofing is always far superior to interior, in some situations in existing homes, exterior waterproofing is simply not always an option due to obstacles around the home and cost.
-Not only are we experts in exterior waterproofing with our own patented system, but we also have our own interior system, which was developed by Jody Parks.
-This system far exceeds any of our competitors’ systems in design and function.
+Not only are we experts in exterior waterproofing with our own patented system, but we have also developed our own maintenance free interior system which was designed by owner Jody Parks.
+We are the ONLY company that offers this maintenance free interior system that uses gravity as opposed to pumps in most situations.
+This system far exceeds any of our competitors’ systems in maintenance, design, and function and is completely backed by a lifetime transferrable warranty.

 We will carry out a comprehensive inspection of your foundation to determine the most cost-effective and functional option for your home.
 At Parks’ Waterproofing, we are constantly working to improve the efficacy of our waterproofing systems.
 Whether you need an interior or exterior waterproofing system, our goal remains the same, preventing water intrusion from causing havoc in your foundations or basement.
 We also provide a lifetime guarantee with both our interior and exterior waterproofing systems for your peace of mind.